batect/batect/docs/content/tips/BuildArtifactsOwnedByRoot.md

     This means that any other users defined in the container's image are effectively lost.
 Under most circumstances, this is not an issue.

-  * Similarly, a new `/etc/group` file is mounted into the container with two groups: root and the current user's primary group (usually `staff` on
-    OS X, and the user's name on Linux).
+  * Similarly, a new `/etc/group` file is mounted into the container with two groups: root and the current user's primary group (usually `staff` on macOS, and the user's name on Linux).
 If batect is running as root, then just root is listed.

     Again, this means that any other groups defined in the container's image are effectively lost.
 Under most circumstances, this is not an issue.

 While this is really only useful on Linux, for consistency, batect makes the same configuration changes regardless of the host operating system.
-These configuration changes are harmless on OS X and Windows.
+These configuration changes are harmless on macOS and Windows.

 ## Special notes for Windows